Skip to content

 The following services can be configured (some by default in M14) to use Policy Service:

-To disable changes to policy remove all users from service.policy.admin group.
+To disable changes to policies remove all users from service.policy.admin group for your data partition(s).

-To disable Policy Service completely you need to disable policy being called by the consumers of policy service.
+To disable Policy Service you need to disable policy being called by the consumers of policy service (for example search and storage services).
 Only after you have kept the consumers from calling policy service, can Policy Service and OPA be turned off.
-You could also potentially update the deployment, helm chart or terraform depending how your environment is setup.

 For search you can update the configmap for search.
 Some CSPs (like AWS) manage this setting from the deployment rather than configmap.